 Delphinium plants can be either hardy or half hardy perennials.

-Delphinium are very variable in height depending on the variety and can grow from anything from 15 cm to over 2 metres in height.
+Delphinium are very variable in height, depending on the variety.
+They can grow anything from 15 cm (6 inches) to over 2 metres (6 feet) in height.

 The timing of flowering is variable between species of Delphinium, and can be anything from the end of spring to autumn.

 Larkspurs - Delphinium, Huntington Library Gardens by DominusVobiscum.

 When growing Delphinium outdoors from seed, they should be sown either at the beginning of spring or the beginning of autumn.
 Once sown, simply cover the seeds with topsoil.